alexpolt/luple/README.md

   literal type.
 Check the header for API description.

   See it in action [online at tio.run][c] (or at [Ideone][c]).

-## The Great Type Loophole

-  Header file: [type-loophole.h][]

-  Struct Reader is very limited in what it can do.
-You can't use std::string or a virtual type with it, you need to add types to a list before using them.
-While researching the thing I uncovered a **Great Type Loophole**.
-Read more in the [blog post][e] with online examples.

 ## Struct Reader (C++14)